Starting a mom blog is relatively inexpensive. You can often find cheap or inexpensive products that give great results.

 It sounds so simple – Pick your theme.
 Honestly, this is the hardest part and will take you more time than you expect.

-These are some of the questions you should be asking prior to purchasing a theme.
+These are some of the questions you should be asking prior to purchasing a wordpress blog theme.

 - When choosing a theme, review a variety of companies.
 Read their disclaimers and read reviews on their products.
 If possible do a small test drive of the theme.
 Most copies offer some type of satisfaction guarantee.